The Best Lizards for Handling: Species That Welcome Your Touch

 best lizards for handling

-These are just a few reasons why it is always good to ensure you are handling your lizard properly.
-Read on to learn more about what you should keep in mind when handling your scaly pet.
+These are just a few reasons why it is always good to ensure you are handling your pet lizard with proper care.

 Your lizard is used to its enclosure.
 This space feels safe and secure for them.
-From their vantage point inside their enclosure, they can see the room that they are housed in.
-They are familiar with these surroundings.
+They are familiar with these surroundings and their view of the room.

-This means that handling them in the room where their enclosure is will be less stressful than a completely new environment where they have not been able to assess the threats and objects around them.
+Handling your lizard in the room where their enclosure is will be less stressful for them than moving them into a completely new environment which they are not familiar with.

-Handling should always be done in a location where there are no natural threats to the lizard such as birds, cats, and dogs, as this adds stress to the situation, and your lizard can react negatively.
+Avoid any locations where there could be natural threats to your lizard such as birds, cats, and dogs, as this adds stress to the situation, and your lizard can react negatively.

-You should also always avoid handling your lizard in any location where there is a lot of noise and fast movements, such as a party or out in public, as the chaotic stimuli can provoke aggressive and fearful behavior such as biting and hissing or even cause a stress response such as tail-dropping in some lizards.
+You should also always avoid handling your lizard in any location where there is a lot of noise and fast movements, such as a party or out in public.

 Proper Hygiene